 I suspect it has something to do with preview (or main) pipe still running when WB module wants to access its results and unable to do so it just silently gives up and keeps old settings (and this result is cached in mipmap cache, so just toggling it to camera and back doesn't help).

-#2 Updated by Richard Wonka over 1 year ago
+#2 Updated by Richard Wonka about 2 years ago

 confirmed here on stable/ubuntu (elementaryOS)